freifunk-gluon/gluon/docs/dev/hardware.rst

 Configuration
 '''''''''''''

-The ``config`` command allows to add arbitary target-specific OpenWrt configuration to be emitted to ``.config``.
+The ``config`` command allows to add arbitrary target-specific OpenWrt configuration to be emitted to ``.config``.

 Notes